mackenziekbrooks/dci102-f19-humanities-data/docs/schedule.md

 ### 9/24/19 // Tuesday // regular expressions (don't panic)

-_Data cleanup_

 * Guest speaker: Prof. Jason Mickel, [slides](https://docs.google.com/presentation/d/1dGwQHX8DNuRXgw80nKvBInTY7kJ7DjQKFC6RugSS3So/edit?usp=sharing ) + [answer key](https://docs.google.com/document/d/1AzhUusEp5PM4sQbnWGODe7B6IezkVoe6HBaLjm8hrAg/edit?usp=sharing)
-**For Thursday:**

-* Please spend some time in the RTP text files with the following questions in mind:
+Please spend some time in the RTP text files with the following questions in mind:

 * What potential research questions interest you the most?
 * Even if the project seems too big for execution now, what type of text analysis methods would you like to pursue?
 * What would make the RTP easier to work with?
 * Specifically, what can you do to the text files to make them easier to work with?

-* Review the Assignments page for Unit 1.
+Review the Assignments page for Unit 1.
 Bring questions.

 * Read: [Argument Clinic](http://scottbot.net/argument-clinic/)
 * Look over: [Lexos Manual](http://scalar.usc.edu/works/lexos/manual)